ian-whitestone/data-wrangling-openstreetmap/README.md

 ## Data Auditing
+1) problematic characters
+(look into regular expression and what it searches for) 575248144 tag {'v': 'yes', 'k': 'just-eat.ca'}

+2) street names

 ## Data Overview

-size of the file
+* size of the file
-number of unique users
+* number of unique users
-number of nodes and ways
+* number of nodes and ways
-number of chosen type of nodes, like cafes, shops etc.
+* number of chosen type of nodes, like cafes, shops etc.